-- Follow CALI Care & Maintenance Guidelines to keep your floor looking its best after installation. - · Save extra flooring for future repairs. - Floor should be installed from several cartons at the same time to ensure good color, shade and appearance. - Most installation failures result from jobsite moisture.
+- Follow CALI Care & Maintenance Guidelines to keep your floor looking its best after installation. - · Save extra flooring for future repairs. - Do not install permanent of fixed cabinetry if you are using the floating method to install.
+This will automatically void structural warranty.
+If gluing or nailing the floor this is still not a recommended practice, however, it will not void warranty. - Floor should be installed from several cartons at the same time to ensure good color, shade and appearance. - Most installation failures result from jobsite moisture.
 Do not deliver flooring to the jobsite until problems are corrected. - Engineered hardwood flooring installed below grade is warrantied with the use of an appropriate moisture barrier.
-CALI recommends Titebond® 531+ Moisture Control. - NEVER install any flooring against any vertical fixed object such as fireplace, columns, floor outlets, etc. Failure to follow this guideline may result in tenting or buckled floors. - 3M blue painter tape #2080 can be used to keep rows or sections of floor boards together until the adhesive has cured.
-(Incorrect or aggressive tape can harm the finish, do not leave for more than 4 to 6 hrs.) - During installation, it is the installer's responsibility to document all jobsite conditions and measurements including the installation date, flooring moisture content, site relative humidity, temperature, and subfloor moisture content.
+CALI recommends Titebond 531+ Moisture Control. - CALI always recommends using a vapor barrier on wood subfloor, especially if the moisture content of the flooring and subfloor vary greater than 3%. - NEVER install any flooring against any vertical fixed object such as fireplace, columns, floor outlets, etc. Failure to follow this guideline may result in tenting or buckled floors. - 3M blue painter tape #2080 can be used to keep rows or sections of floor boards together until the adhesive has cured.
+(Incorrect or aggressive tape can harm the finish, do not leave tape on flooring for more than 4-6 hrs.) - During installation, it is the installer's responsibility to document all jobsite conditions and measurements including the installation date, flooring moisture content, site relative humidity, temperature, and subfloor moisture content.
 This information must be retained by the installer and left with the property owner as a permanent record. - Depending on the application, CALI engineered hardwood flooring can be installed over an approved underlayment to provide greater thermal insulation and sound isolation qualities.
-CALI recommends the use of CALI Complete® All-in-One Underlayment, which offers several benefits that include industry-leading moisture warranty, step noise reduction, increased walking comfort, and long-lasting durability.
+CALI recommends the use of Cali Complete® All-in-One Underlayment, which offers several benefits that include industry-leading moisture warranty, step noise reduction, increased walking comfort, and long-lasting durability. - Heavy furniture (500+ lbs.) may obstruct the free, natural movement of a floated floor.
+Restricting this movement in certain areas can lead to problems such as buckling or separation when the floor experiences natural expansion and/or contraction.
+CALI does not warrant the use of the float-installation method if using heavy furniture.